13 Closet Organization Tips That Really Work

 —Mercedes Downie, Denver, Colorado

-saving trick.
+With a time-saving trick.
 I have one spot on my clothing rack where I put empty hangers.
 It cuts down on overall clutter and makes hanging up clean laundry a cinch.

 —Heather Phipps, Houston, Texas